-Fink recommended that, in the presence of normal laboratory values, a lorazepam switch test can provide a confirmatory diagnosis.
+Fink recommended that a lorazepam switch test can provide a confirmatory diagnosis in the presence of average laboratory values.
 Most cases of catatonia will respond to 2-4 mg of lorazepam intravenously.

-The injection will generally produce normal motor activity and restore mental clarity within a minute or two.
+The injection will generally produce regular motor activity and restore mental clarity within minutes or two.
 This reduction in symptoms is brief, lasting 20 to 30 minutes before the patient gradually returns to a rigid stupor.

-It is very important that a breathing apparatus is available, and diligent clinical surveillance is used to prevent respiratory depression or suffocation.
+A breathing apparatus must be available, and active clinical surveillance is used to prevent respiratory depression or suffocation.

-Neuroleptic malignant syndrome : Among the differential entities, a discussion of neuroleptic malignant syndrome (NMS) is warranted.
-This serious medical condition is caused by the use of antipsychotic medication, and was first reported in 1956.
+Neuroleptic malignant syndrome: Among the differential entities, a discussion of the neuroleptic malignant syndrome (NMS) is warranted.
+This serious medical condition is caused by antipsychotic medication and was first reported in 1956.

 It has been associated with virtually all conventional antipsychotics and some atypical antipsychotics.
 The historical incidence of neuroleptic malignant syndrome has been around 2%.

 Patients with neuroleptic malignant syndrome generally present with fever, muscle stiffness, and altered mental status.
-In some cases, akathisia sometimes looks more good than stiff.
+In some cases, akathisia sometimes looks more promising than stiff.

-Patients can develop delirium and mutism during the course of neuroleptic malignant syndrome and can closely resemble idiopathic catatonia.
+Patients can develop delirium and mutism during neuroleptic malignant syndrome, closely resembling idiopathic catatonia.

 The white blood cell count and creatine phosphokinase test are often elevated in neuroleptic malignant syndrome, and rhabdomyolysis is frequently seen.

-Hypertensive crisis and metabolic acidosis are common.
-The fever is believed to be caused by blockage of dopamine in the hypothalamus.
-It is believed that calcium in the sarcoplasmic reticulum may be the cause of muscle stiffness.
+Hypertensive crises and metabolic acidosis are common.
+The fever is caused by the blockage of dopamine in the hypothalamus.
+It is believed that calcium in the sarcoplasmic reticulum may cause muscle stiffness.

 Neuroleptic Malignant Syndrome is a medical emergency.
 It can lead to death if it is not treated.
 Most patients will need the support of an intensive care unit to provide adequate hydration, ventilation, and temperature regulation.

 Drug treatments have not been uniformly successful.
-Bromocriptine and dantrolene have been found to be beneficial in some cases.
+Bromocriptine and dantrolene are beneficial in some cases.

-Early studies reported mortality rates of up to 30%, but recent data suggest that early recognition and treatment can reduce this to less than 10%.
+Early studies reported up to 30% mortality rates, but recent data suggest that early recognition and treatment can reduce this to less than 10%.

-Some authors have suggested that catatonia and neuroleptic malignant syndrome may be disorders of the same basic spectrum, but the data for this position are less than robust.
+Some authors have suggested that catatonia and neuroleptic malignant syndrome may be disorders of the same essential spectrum, but the data for this position are less than robust.

-The similarity of presentation, the high potential for mortality, and the occurrence in similar populations (psychotic patients) makes the importance of clinical surveillance even more vital.
+The similarity of presentation, the high potential for mortality, and the occurrence in similar populations (psychotic patients) make the importance of clinical surveillance even more vital.

 History and commentary

 Catatonia is a motor dysregulation syndrome associated with a variety of diseases.
-Bellack described the derivation of the term from the Greek kata (down) and tonas (tension or tone).
+Black described the term’s derivation from the Greek kata (down) and tonnes (tension or tone).

-Papathomopoulus and Knoff offered another origin: that of the alternative meaning of kata (completely), which as a prefix strengthens the verb tieno (tension, stretch) and renders katateino.
+Papathomopoulus and Knoff offered another origin: that of the alternative meaning of kata (completely), which as a prefix strengthens the verb Otieno (tension, stretch) and renders katateino.

-The American Psychiatric Association’s Diagnostic and Statistical Manual (DSM5) documents a modern specification of catatonic syndrome and reports that catatonia can be found in a variety of disorders.
+The American Psychiatric Association’s Diagnostic and Statistical Manual (DSM5) documents a current specification of the catatonic syndrome and reports that catatonia can be found in various disorders.

-The diagnostic and statistical manual criteria include the presence of three symptoms from the following list of twelve: stupor, catalepsy, waxy flexibility, mutism, negativism, posture, gestures, stereotypy, agitation, grimacing, echolalia, and echopraxia.
+The diagnostic and statistical manual criteria include three symptoms from the following list of twelve: stupor, catalepsy, waxy flexibility, mutism, negativism, posture, gestures, stereotypy, agitation, grimacing, echolalia, and echopraxia.

 Diagnostic parsimony has been a long time coming.
 It is noteworthy that many signs and symptoms of catatonia have been reported.
 This may be due, in part, to the growing science of psychiatry and the zeal for naming and classifying numerous bizarre and bizarre behaviors.